Perm State University shooting: Victims

-43 others were injured, with all except the gunman in stable condition by 22 September.
+47 others were injured (including 23 who were wounded by gunfire), with all except the gunman in stable condition by 22 September.

 Perpetrator

-Russian police named 18-year-old law student Timur Bekmansurov (Russian: Тимур Бекмансуров) (born March 8, 2003) as the gunman.
-Prior to the shooting, Bekmansurov had posted an image of himself with a shotgun, helmet, and ammunition to his VK account.
-He captioned the photo with the statement: "I've thought about this for a long time, it's been years and I realized the time has come to do what I dreamt of".
-In the post, he also said he was "overflowing with hate" and clarified, "What happened was not a terrorist attack (at least from a legal point of view).
+Russian police named 18-year-old law student Timur Maratovich Bekmansurov (Russian: Тимур Маратович Бекмансуров) (born 8 March 2003) as the gunman.
+He was born in Glazov and specialised in forensics.
+His mother worked as an accountant, and his father worked in the police force, then served in the military on a contract basis and participated in conflicts in Syria and Afghanistan.
+He left the family in 2009.
+After the divorce, the mother and son moved to Perm, where Bekmansurov enrolled in a local school.
+Prior to the shooting, Bekmansurov had posted an image of himself with a shotgun, helmet, and ammunition to his VK account while showing his middle finger.
+He captioned the photo with the statement: "I've thought about this for a long time, it's been years and I realized the time has come to do what I dreamt of."
+In the post, he also said he was "overflowing with hate".
+He later clarified "What happened was not a terrorist attack (at least from a legal point of view).
 I was not a member of an extremist organization, I was nonreligious and apolitical.
 Nobody knew what I was going to do, I carried out all these actions myself."
+Bekmansurov's left leg was partially amputated due to a blood clot in the hospital.

 A spokesperson for the Russian National Guard told reporters that Bekmansurov legally owned a shotgun for hunting as well.

+According to the publicized testimony of the former teacher: "Timur was distinguished by his intelligence, helped if asked, and also liked Hitler, supported his views, said he would have done the same".

+At one of the court hearings that took place, defendant Timur Bekmansurov demanded that the cell phone he had taken with him on the day of the shooting be destroyed.
+After listing the physical evidence, the prosecutor asked Bekmansurov what to do with some of his belongings: a computer, four memory cards, a tablet, and three cell phones.
+He asked for the phone he took with him on the day of the shooting, his shoes, jacket and socks to be destroyed.
+The shooter also asked to give his Lenovo computer and smartwatch to his mother.
+Bekmansurov's testimony was also voiced at the court hearings, he said that he hated people: "I hated people.
+I decided to attack an educational institution and realized that people would die because of panic.
+I wanted to do it.
+I aimed my gun, wanting to cause death.
+I loaded it on the fly".